ambrosiogabe/ambrosiogabe.github.io/_posts/2023-02-02-a-review-of-clean-code.md

     public double y;
 }

-public class CartesianPoint {
+public class PolarPoint {
     public double r;
     public double theta;
 }
 ```

 The beautiful thing about listing 6-MyImplementation is that now nobody is confused!
 The type declares very loudly exactly what you're working with.
 There is no obfuscation through interface-ification.
-Everything is immediately visible and the user doesn't have to worry what the hell they're getting passed everytime they see something like `public void foo(Point whoKnowsWhatThisIs)`.
+Everything is immediately visible and the user doesn't have to worry what the hell they're getting passed every time they see something like `public void foo(Point whoKnowsWhatThisIs)`.

 After this, Bob goes on to explain the difference between data structures and objects.
 He seems to be referring to data structures like POD (Plain Old Data) in C++: `struct`'s that have dumb data.
 As opposed to the typical definition programmers use data structures for: a common structure/container of generic data like `HashMap`s, `List`s, `Vector`s, etc.